-If you want to fully master iMovie for iOS and edit like a pro on iPhone and iPad, check out The Epic Guide to iMovie to iOS on Udemy and save 25% off the course price with this link:
+If you want to fully master iMovie for iOS and edit like a pro on iPhone and iPad, check out The Epic Guide to iMovie to iOS.

 If I missed something that you use to speed up your iMovie for iOS workflow please let me know in the comments!
 Now here are my iMovie for iPad & iPhone Top 10 Tips & Tricks 2016:

 iMovie for iPad & iPhone Tip #1: Quick Scrub to Preview Clips